If you don't take risk, you will never succeed, says Stimac ahead of Belarus clash | www.lokmattimes.com

 If you don't take risk, you will never succeed, says Stimac ahead of Belarus clash

-New Delhi, March 25 After the defeat against Bahrain in an international friendly, head coach Igor Stimac stressed on players being brave enough to "take risk" when India take on Belarus on Saturday.
+After the defeat against Bahrain in an international friendly, Head Coach Igor Stimac stressed on players being brave enough to "take risk" when the Blue Tigers take on Belarus on Saturday.

 "Belarus are a very well-known opposition to me.
 They are much more technical than Bahrain.
 They have recently played against higher ranking teams such as Belgium and Wales.
 They play much more defensive and counter attacking football.
 But I don't see them being that much defensive against us," Stimac highlighted.